 How far should I go?

 The distance is entirely up to you.
 Some people like a short blast up a steep hill, or just an occasional off road section to keep their training interesting.
-Others will head out and spend all day on the trails, by slowing the pace down and treating their run as more of a fast hike.
+Others will head off and spend all day on the trails, slowing the pace down and treating their run as more of a fast hike.

 Just make sure you carry ID, and let someone know where you’re planning on going and when you expect to be home.